gmailunsubscribehow to

 2. Visit Manage subscriptions to scan frequent senders and unsubscribe in one place (web + mobile rollout).

-3. Search & delete history: after unsubscribing, search from:sender@domain.com and delete old emails.
+3. Search and delete history: after unsubscribing, search from:sender@domain.com and delete old emails.
 Empty Trash to free space.

 When to use Block instead of Unsubscribe